xubingyue/snackis/README.md

 ![decrypt example](images/decrypt.png?raw=true)

 #### Invites
 Type ```invite foo@bar.com``` in the reader and press ```Return``` to create a new invite.
 Snackis will send an email containing your public encryption key to the specified address.
+When an invite is accepted/rejected, a reply is sent to inform the inviting peer.
 The easiest way to see how it works is to try with your own address.

 #### Messages
 All Snackis-messages look more or less the same to the outside world.
 Most of the actual data is appended in encrypted (except for invites) and encoded form below the ```__SNACKIS__```-marker.